mnkhee/user-docs-project/docs/creating.md

 9. Open your HTML file by dragging it into a compatible browser.
 10. Type something into the input box.
 11. Hit the button to submit the unique data into the browser’s local storage.
+12. You are done! **At this point, you should not see anything.
+That is totally expected**.
+Our [second tutorial](reading.md) will provide you with a method of reading your current data.
+If you want to check if you've followed our tutorial properly, but don't want to move onto our second tutorial, see the note below.

     ??? note "Checking local storage on Google Chrome" To check local storage data, you can right-click on a webpage and click on 'Inspect'.